 Although there are no formal lectures or recitations in dental surgery, the students of the fourth-year class have opportunity to become familiar with diseases of the teeth and gums arising in the various clinics of the outpatient service.
 The division of dental surgery conducts a clinic two days each week, to which patients suffering from diseases of the teeth or gums are referred for examination and treatment.

 NEUROLOGICAL SURGERY

-WILLIAM F. MEACHAM, M.D., Clinical Professor of Neurological Surgery Cully A. Cobb, Jr., M.D., Associate Clinical Professor of Neurological Surgery Joe M. Capps, M.D., Assistant Clinical Professor of Neurological Surgery Arnold Meirowsky, M.D., Assistant Clinical Professor of Neurological Surgery Charles David Scheibert, M.D., Assistant Clinical Professor of Neurological Surgery Hossein Sakhai, M.D., Instructor in Neurological Surgery
+WILLIAM F. MEACHAM, M.D., Clinical Professor of Neurological Surgery CULLY A. COBB, JR., M.D., Associate Clinical Professor of Neurological Surgery JOE M. CAPPS, M.D., Assistant Clinical Professor of Neurological Surgery